 Canine distemper is a highly contagious disease of wild and domestic carnivores.
 Distemper is caused by a virus that has a broad host range among North American carnivores including the gray fox, raccoons, coyotes, skunks, and weasels.
 Canine distemper virus is related to rubeola (red measles) but poses no known threat to humans.

 Distemper occurs most often in raccoons throughout the Southeastern U.S. and is cyclic in nature, tending to show up approximately every five to seven years.
 It may appear as sporadic isolated cases or in widespread outbreaks.
-In wild animals, the juveniles are more susceptible to the infection; therefore, the majority of cases are seen in the spring and summer when juvenile populations are at their highest levels.
-However, distemper outbreaks may occur year round.
+In wild animals, juveniles are more susceptible to the infection; therefore, the majority of cases are seen in the spring and summer when juvenile populations are at their highest levels.
+However, distemper outbreaks may occur year-round.

 A healthy animal may contract canine distemper from direct contact with an infected animal or its bodily secretions and waste.
 Under most environmental conditions the virus does not survive long outside the body; therefore, transmission requires close interaction between animals to enable direct contact or aerosol exposure.